jumin7/GeneologyProgram/README.md

 ## Overview

-This app allows a user to record a genealogy for their family.
+This was my final project which allows a user to record a genealogy for their family.
 Consider the following *user story* that illustrates the purpose of the app from the perspective of the end-user.